Exempt Protocol Review

 Human Subjects Announcement for Haas Investigators

-As you know, all research involving human subjects must receive prior approval from Berkeley’s Institutional Review Board (here known as the Office/Committee for the Protection of Human Subjects).
+All research involving human subjects must receive prior approval from Berkeley’s Institutional Review Board (here known as the Office/Committee for the Protection of Human Subjects).

 If you are starting a new research project, look into whether it might qualify as exempt before you apply for CPHS approval.
-A conversation with Silva might be a good place to start.

 - Benefits of Xlab